fmalmeida/MpGAP/docs/manual.rst

 .. note::

   When using paired end reads it is **required** that input reads are set with the “{1,2}” pattern.
 For example: “SRR6307304_{1,2}.fastq”.
-This will properly load reads “SRR6307304_1.fastq” and “SRR6307304_2.fastq”
+This will properly load reads "SRR6307304_1.fastq" and "SRR6307304_2.fastq".

 .. warning::

   When running hybrid assemblies or mixing short read types it is advised to **avoid not required REGEX** and write the full file path, using only the required REGEX for paired end reads when applicable.
-  Since nextflow loads inputs randomly, this is said so that the pipeline does not load all reads that match the REGEX and avoid unwanted combination of inputs.
+Since nextflow randomly loads inputs, this is said to avoid unwanted combination of inputs while loading all reads that match the REGEX.

   We are currently working in provinding a way to run multiple samples at once avoinding unwanted combination.